Zalexanninev15/Zalexanninev15/README.md

 I'm still using the same Windows 11 installed in July.
 I've learned how to combine the power of Linux and excellent Windows compatibility.

+## From August 2025 to the present

+My life has changed a little.
+From developing projects in "adult programming languages," I moved on to writing scripts in Bash and Python for automation.
+I am an intern at the same company, which is why I completely immersed myself in the world of Linux and threw myself away.
+I only use Windows at home, and then only for games.
+I will say this, Having your own server is cool!

 ## 🏆 Trophy

 <p align="center">